Ph4l4nx/Compromised-machine/README.md

  ## Persistence

- systemctl
+ systemctl ->  By service

- cat bashrc & zshrc
+ cat ~/.bashrc & ~/.zshrc -> By configuration file/action

+ crontab -l -> Take care of the user context -> By scheduled task

  ## Triage